JavaCode7/JavaCode7/README.md

 I also really like making programming languages.
 I am the creator of the Thulium, Chromium and Titanium esoteric programming languages and I helped create the Beryllium esolang as well.

+I have a [dev.to account](https://dev.to/javacode7) as well.
+Check it out!

 ## Extras

 <details>